DanielGPhillips/javascript-fundamentals-quiz/README.md

 A timed JavaScript quiz that stores your high score so you can measure your progress compared to your peers.
 Made as part of the University of Washington Full Stack Coding Bootcamp.

 ## Usage
-This webgame is deployed at: [link]
+This webgame is deployed at: [https://danielgphillips.github.io/javascript-fundamentals-quiz/]

 * This it the assigned acceptance criteria:
 ```